Fitting a manifold of large reach to noisy data: Obtaining a refined net of

+We now set $r$ to a much smaller value than $r_c$, namely \beq r:= C\sqrt{d}\sigma,\eeq and apply the algorithm in Section~\ref{sec:follows} to the refined net obtained in Definition~\ref{def:Rnet}.
 Let $X_3 = \{p_i\}$ be a minimal $cr/d-$net of $\mathrm{Rnet}$.
 Such a net can be chosen greedily, ensuring at every step that no element included in the net thus far is within $\frac{cr}{2d}$ of the point currently chosen.
 The process continues while progress is possible.
 Let the size of $X_3$ be denoted $N_3$.